symfony/symfony-docs/best_practices/controllers.rst

 This configuration will load annotations from any controller stored inside the ``src/AppBundle/Controller/`` directory and even from its subdirectories.
-So if your application defines lots of controllers, it's perfectly ok to reorganize them into subdirectories:
+So if your application defines lots of controllers, it's perfectly OK to reorganize them into subdirectories:

 .. code-block:: text